Latest update: 2022-12-14

 Bronkhorstspruit Dam is a suprisingly beautiful place and it’s close enough to our home that we go fairly often.
 Over the years we’ve been fortunate enough to visit most of the available spots and we’ve experienced some spectacular fishing days (with a few less successful days in between).

-Carp will always be the most popular species at Bronkies but we’ve switched to bass over the last two years.
-Bronkhorstspruit Dam has some very good bass fishing and many of the bigger bass comps are held here.
-Here’s a few of our catches recently…
+Carp will always be the most popular species at Bronkies but we love bass fishing too.
+Bronkhorstspruit Dam has some very good bass fishing and many bass comps are held here.
+Here’s a few of our catches over the years…

 1. Jettys\bridges– Bronkies is unique in the sense that there is an almost 3km long stretch of boat jettys and bridges on the northern shore offering perfect bass habitat.
 This is by far our favourite hunting ground.
 Just amble along these structures and flip anything in between the floating docks and you will get bitten.
 The only time this area has not worked for us is around spawn season when the fish gather where there is grass.